 EU-U.S. Privacy Shield Framework

-Recorded Future, and its subsidiaries, comply with the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union to the United States.
+Recorded Future and its subsidiaries comply with the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union, and the United Kingdom, to the United States.

 In compliance with the Privacy Shield Principles, Recorded Future commits to resolve complaints about our collection or use of your personal information.
 European Union individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Recorded Future’s Data Protection Officer at privacy [at] recordedfuture [dot] com.